zachvalenta/notes-sw/comp-sci/sql.md

 > when embedding would result in duplication of data but would not provide sufficient read performance advantages to outweigh the implications of the duplication.
 > to represent more complex many-to-many relationships
 > to model large hierarchical data sets
+> In the database community it has been conventional wisdom for nearly half a century now (basically since the invention of the relational model) that in designing your database schema you should be careful to avoid any kind of redundancy.
+That's what database normalization theory is all about. https://www.cell-lang.net/relations.html
 * _denormalization_: when speed more of a concern 📙 Conery imposter [320] Kleppmann [491] Manga [62]
 * _denormalized query engine_: subset of data for search https://speakerdeck.com/simon/the-denormalized-query-engine-design-pattern https://simonwillison.net/2020/Dec/19/dogsheep-beta/
 * _locality_: proximity of data relevant to an entity 📙 Kleppmann [32] 🗄 `db.md` document